-Having grown up on a working sheep farm, I have witnessed thousands of sheep be sheared safely and professionally.
+Having grown up on a working sheep farm, I have witnessed thousands of sheep be sheared safely and professionally each year.

-So I thought what better way to counter these myths and misconceptions by documenting an accurate account of one afternoon in a shearing shed in Lancashire, UK.
+So to counter some of the myths and misconceptions circulating which suggest shearing is cruel and exploitative, I thought I’d document an afternoon in a shearing shed in Lancashire, UK.

 The videos and photographs have not been altered/photoshopped so what you see is what happens for yourself.

-Here is a video of one of our ewes being clipped.
+Here is a video of Luna, my ‘pet sheep’, being clipped.

-This is a typical example of how sheep are sheared.
+This is a typical example of how sheep are sheared in the UK.

 Farmers usually hire skilled and patient shearers who care for the welfare of the sheep – after all it is their livelihood in the shearers’ hands!

-Therefore they look after the animals as if they are their own, taking extra care and time rather than rushing to “get the most sheep done”.
+They shear the sheep as if they are their own, taking extra care and time rather than rushing to “get the most sheep done”.

 If the sheep is injured, farmers and shearers work together to treat it immediately.

-It is nonsense that sheep are left to bleed out or that shearers quickly do a botch job of the stitching to save wasting time – every sheep is cared for on our farm without a time limit!
+It is utter nonsense sheep are left to bleed out or shearers quickly do a ‘botch job of the stitching to save wasting time’ – every sheep is cared for on our farm without a time limit!

-Shearing sheep also provides farmers with a chance to check their sheeps health.
+Shearing sheep also provides farmers with a chance to check their flocks health.

 We can clearly identify which sheep is lame/has a bad bag whilst it is being sheared and so mark it with spray so that we can treat it afterwards.

-So shearing sheep actually helps us to identify any health problems the sheep may have and treat it as soon as possible.
+So shearing sheep helps us identify any health problems the sheep may have and treat it as soon as possible.

 Once sheared, the wool is wrapped.